Blockchain Verification

 How Verification Works

-Vilulia anchors finalized settlements, arbitration awards, completion certificates, and case documents to the Polygon blockchain.
+Vilulia anchors finalized settlements, arbitration awards, completion certificates, and final executed documents to the Polygon blockchain.
 The process creates a tamper-evident record: a cryptographic hash of the document is computed and written to the blockchain, proving that the document existed in its exact form at a specific point in time.
-Blockchain verification is included in Professional and Enterprise plans.
+Blockchain verification is available on Professional (10 anchors per month) and Enterprise (100 per month) plans.
+Starter does not include it, and overage beyond the monthly allowance is billed as a metered add-on.

 What you'll learn